aws-samples/amazon-dynamodb-labs/content/design-patterns/ex4gsioverload/Step3.en.md

 python query_employees.py employees current_title 'IT Support Manager'
 ```

-{{%expand "If you want to know the list of all the available titles, click here!" %}}
+::::expand{header="If you want to know the list of all the available titles, click here!"}

 |                                          |                               |                                    |                                    |                                         |                                 |
 | ---------------------------------------- | ----------------------------- | ---------------------------------- | ---------------------------------- | --------------------------------------- | ------------------------------- |